-Prague, Czech Republic – A vast majority of Czechs is in favour of allowing same-sex couples to marry, a new survey has found, confirming previous studies portraying the Czech Republic as one of the most liberal countries in Central and Eastern Europe when it comes to LGBT rights.
+Prague, Czech Republic – A vast majority of Czechs is in favour of legalizing same-sex marriage, a new survey has found, confirming previous studies portraying the Czech Republic as one of the most liberal countries in Central and Eastern Europe when it comes to LGBT rights.

 According to a Median agency poll released last week, two-thirds of Czech adults (67%) support introducing same-sex marriage, a slight increase compared to the previous year and all-time high.
 The survey also showed that four-fifths of respondents (78%) are in favour of allowing homosexuals to adopt the biological child of their partner.